smirad91/SandboxAutoTests/README.md

     will open.
 In opened python console execute python command "import selenium".
     If ImportError is not shown, this step is done.

- 3. System variable PYTHONPATH should have value of relative path to SandBox folder.
+ 3. System variable **PYTHONPATH** should have value of  path to SandBox folder.
-    User variables, Path should have path to chromedriver folder.
+    User variables, **Path** should have path to chromedriver folder.

 Note: restart cmd after setting environment variables.
 Use latest Chrome version for running tests.